comprna/ORQAS/README.md

 	    + [validateORF](#3.4-validateorf)

-This software is distributed under the MIT license
+This software was described and applied to multiple datasets in [(Reixachs-Sole et al. 2019)](https://www.biorxiv.org/content/10.1101/582031v2).
+No non-standard hardware is required to run these analyses.
+All analyses were run on workstations running Unix.
+The software is distributed under the MIT license.

 ## Overview